2acoin/2acoin-docs/api/wallet-rpc-api.md

 # Wallet RPC API

-2ACoin RPC Wallet is a HTTP server which provides JSON 2.0 RPC interface for 2ACoin payment operations and address management.
+2ACoin RPC Wallet is a HTTP server built into the `2acoin-service` which provides JSON 2.0 RPC interface for 2ACoin payment operations and address management.

-2ACoin utilizes the bindings built and maintained by the TurtleCoin community.
+For Developers - 2ACoin utilizes the bindings built and maintained by the TurtleCoin community.

-Currently we support the following official client bindings:
+Currently we support the following official client languages/bindings:

 * [JavaScript](https://www.npmjs.com/package/turtlecoin-rpc)
 * [PHP](https://github.com/turtlecoin/turtlecoin-rpc-php)